 Legal liability may be established by presenting evidence that:

-- the property owner had a chance to repair or fix the dangerous condition; and
+- The property owner had a chance to repair or fix the dangerous condition

-- the property owner’s failure to take the suitable action directly caused your injury.
+- The property owner’s failure to take suitable action directly caused your injury

-Possible compensation in the event of a playground accident:
+Possible compensation in the event of a playground accident includes: